 Through our PSHE curriculum, theme days/weeks, circle time and pupils’ own experiences, all children are encouraged to explore their own worth in the school community and within their wider community.
 In doing so, the aim is for each individual to become increasingly responsible for their own actions and learning and also to foster a sense of wellbeing and self-worth.

-We provide support for pupils with SEN to improve their emotional and social development in the following ways
+We provide support for pupils with SEND to improve their emotional and social development in the following ways:

-- Pupils with SEN are encouraged to be part of the school council and eco council,
+- Pupils with SEND are encouraged to be part of the school council and eco council,

-- Pupils with SEN are also encouraged to participate in extra-curricular activities.
+- Pupils with SEND are also encouraged to participate in extra-curricular activities.

-- Pupils with SEN have access to a number of SEMH interventions.
+- Pupils with SEND have access to a number of SEMH interventions.

-- Pupils with SEN have access to a Learning Mentor and school social worker.
+- Pupils with SEND have access to a Learning Mentor and school social worker.

 We have a zero tolerance approach to bullying and poor behaviour.
 For more information please see our anti-bullying policy.